 The grounds and outdoor play areas will remain open in line with government guidance.

 PLAY PARKS - play parks managed by Pembrokeshire County Council are OPEN

 RIGHTS OF WAY AND OTHER PUBLIC PARKS remain OPEN

 Users are, however, reminded to respect social distancing guidance and stay 2 metres away from other people and animals.
 Dog owners are advised to keep their pets on leads.

 CHOICE HOMES ALLOCATION SCHEME

-The Choice Homes Advert re-opened during the week commencing 27th July.
+The Choice Homes Advert has re-opened.
 Find out more here

 Staff are available to give advice and assistance over the phone to those who may be at risk of becoming homeless in the near future.
 Please call 01437 764551 or email email@example.com